Google Ads strategy for profitable SME growth

 Short term (Q4 2025)

-Implement Enhanced Conversions for all key conversion points
+- Implement Enhanced Conversions for all important conversion points

-Optimize for AI Mode by adjusting content and landing pages
+- Optimise for AI Mode by adapting content and landing pages

-For detailed implementation, refer to our Google Ads vs Facebook Ads comparison and guide to outsourcing online advertising.
+For detailed implementation, consult our Google Ads vs Facebook Ads comparison.

 Medium term (2026)

-These developments align with trends in e-commerce in Belgium and sustainable e-commerce strategies.
+These developments connect with trends in e-commerce in Belgium.

 Long term (2027+)

-Develop omnichannel customer experiences that support AI-driven discovery
+- Develop omnichannel customer experiences that support AI discovery

 The human factor in AI-driven advertising

 Despite the AI revolution, human creativity and strategic thinking remain essential.
-Successful advertisers in 2026 will be those who view AI as an enhancer of human capabilities, not a replacement.
+Successful advertisers of 2026 are those who see AI as an amplifier of human capabilities, not as a replacement.

 “There is a balance between automation and human creativity.
 If we give up the latter, what does that say about all of us?”
 WordStream Research Team